bandframework/surmise/docs/rng_dev_guide.rst

 .. _`generator documentation`: https://numpy.org/doc/stable/reference/random/index.html#quick-start
 .. _`statistically independent RNGs`: https://numpy.org/doc/stable/reference/random/parallel.html#parallel-random-number-generation

-__TODO__: Set scipy minimum allowable version to v1.15.0 in setup.py and add comment to indicate that this was done to insist on using the new scipy.stats interface.

 Design discussions originally considered two possible schemes for providing
 |surmise| code access to user-provided RNGs:

-1. **Manual propagation scheme** - all |surmise| code elements that use RNGs accept and require an RNG argument, which they use directly.
+#. **Manual propagation scheme** - all |surmise| code elements that use RNGs
+   accept and require an RNG argument, which they use directly.
-2. **Single "global" RNG scheme** - users set into |surmise| a single RNG object that all |surmise| code elements that use RNGs access directly for direct use.
+#. **Single "global" RNG scheme** - users set into |surmise| a single RNG object
+   that all |surmise| code elements that use RNGs access directly for direct use.

 ..
     #### Manual propagation scheme